luckymarmot/ThemeKit/README.md

 ## FAQ

+### **Where can I find the API documentation?**
+Documentation can be found [here](http://themekit.nunogrilo.com).
+You can also [install it](dash-feed://http%3A%2F%2Fthemekit%2Enunogrilo%2Ecom%2Fdocsets%2FThemeKit%2Exml) on [Dash](https://kapeli.com/dash).

 ### **Can the window titlebar/toolbar/tabbar be themed?**
-Yes - please check one way to do it on the Demo project.
+Yes - please check one way to do it on the [Demo project](https://github.com/luckymarmot/ThemeKit/tree/master/Demo).
+Basically, a [TitleBarOverlayView](https://github.com/luckymarmot/ThemeKit/blob/master/Demo/Demo/TitleBarOverlayView.swift) view is added *below* the window title bar, [as shown on the WindowController](https://github.com/luckymarmot/ThemeKit/blob/master/Demo/Demo/WindowController.swift#L45-L82) controller.

 ### **Can controls be tinted with different colors?**
 Other than the colors set by the inherited appearance - light (dark text on light background) or dark (light text on dark background) - natively, it is not possible to specify different colors for the text and/or background fills of controls (buttons, popups, etc).